sroeschus/sroeschus.github.io/content/posts/drgn_intro/index.md

 The call stack of a process can be obtained with the stack_trace command.
 The pid of the process has to be specified as the first parameter.

+### Getting the call stack for an individual process
+The call stack of a process can be reported with the following command:
 ```Linux
 >>> stack_trace(304)
 #0  context_switch (kernel/sched/core.c:5369:2)